dan-her/predator-implementation/README.md

 command for unchanged mode:\[user@domain]$ python predator.py image-path k-value minmax

-image-path - path to a desired image k-value - the k-value needed by the sobel transformation.
-A higher value results in thicker edges. minmax - "min" or "max", chooses whether to select the minimum or maximum RGB value for each pixel
+image-path - path to a desired image

+k-value - the k-value needed by the sobel transformation.
+A higher value results in thicker edges. - default of 3

+minmax - "min" or "max", chooses whether to select the minimum or maximum RGB value for each pixel - default of "min"

+# image details
+Included in this repository is an example image to put through the transformation, as well as the output of the image when the default values are used.